sugam2060/gridfs-implementation/README.md

 - Replace the mongodb connection string with your string
 - go to the project files, at backend run npm i and do same for frontend
 - after both frontend and backend packages are installed run npm run dev for both
 - Now go to frontend and upload photoes.
-You can only Upload 6 photoes which should be less then 20MB in size combined
+You can only Upload 6 photoes which should be less then 20MB in size combined, but you can tweak backend according to the size of files you want to upload
 - Refress the page.
 Now You will get the images

 ## Error Handling